 For example, to extract files whose names end in

 To add files or directories to an existing tar archive, use the

-For example to add a file named
+For example, to add a file named

-newfile to archive.tar, you can use:
+newfile to archive.tar, you would run:

 tar -rvf archive.tar newfile